- How do I fulfill the Entry Level Writing Requirement before entering UC Davis?

 - I received a result of PATH3 but I also submitted official documentation of a test score that satisfies ELWR.
 Do I still need to take an ELWR course?

 - As long as your official documentation has been confirmed by the registrar and your ELWR status has been updated to ELWR Satisfied, you do not need to take any ELWR course.
-Official documentation of applicable test scores override Writing Placement results.
+Official documentation of applicable test scores overrides Writing Placement results.

 Note: It is each student's responsibility to submit official documentation of applicable test scores or courses to satisfy ELWR.
 Self-reported scores or courses are not sufficient to satisfy ELWR.